What’s the Impact of Altitude Fluctuation on Performance for Endurance Athletes in Stage Races?

 Let’s dive deep into understanding how altitude training works and why it’s crucial for high-level athletes involved in endurance sports like running, cycling, or triathlons.

-Also read : How Can Customized Goalie Gloves Enhance Grip and Control in Football (Soccer) Goalkeepers?
+Also to discover : How Can Customized Goalie Gloves Enhance Grip and Control in Football (Soccer) Goalkeepers?

 When the body is exposed to high altitude, there’s less oxygen available for the muscles to perform exercise, a condition known as hypoxia.
 Over time, the body adapts by producing more red blood cells to carry oxygen, boosting endurance capacity.
 This process is known as acclimatization.